How to Become a CRNA: from High School to a CRNA Program

 - Consider getting recommendation letters from your nurse manager or assistant nurse manager, an anesthesiologist (if you work closely with one), and/or a CRNA you shadowed (especially if they have a connection to the program you are applying to).

-- Prepare to answer personality questions like “Why CRNA?”
-“What have you done to prepare for CRNA?”
-“Why are you interested in this particular program?”
-“Why do you think you would excel in the program?” (there are also some questions you might want to consider asking your interviewer)
+- Prepare to answer personality questions like “Why CRNA?,” “What have you done to prepare for CRNA?,” “Why are you interested in this particular program?,” and “Why do you think you would excel in the program?” (there are also some questions you might want to consider asking your interviewer)

 - It is also helpful to brush up on information such as common medications for the type of unit you work in, cardiac rhythms, the ACLS protocol, important physiological receptors and why you’d choose one pressor/sedative over another, and theories like the Frank Starling Curve.
 Be able to explain these concepts clearly and concisely.

-Follow up with Thank-You’s to your interviewers, recommenders, and people who have helped you to come this far!
+Follow up with thank-you’s to your interviewers, recommenders, and people who have helped you to come this far!
 Then, hold on tight, because CRNA school is a wild ride!